Grounding conservation in community rights

 Founder & Principal Consultant

-PhD candidate in Environmental Studies with expertise in environmental justice and political ecology at the University of Colorado Boulder.
-Over a decade of conservation practice spanning Southeast Asia and the Americas, including 33 months of participatory action research with farming communities in Southern Thailand.
+PhD candidate in Environmental Studies at the University of Colorado Boulder.
+Over a decade of conservation practice spanning Southeast Asia and the Americas, grounded in doctoral research on environmental justice and political ecology.
 MS in Global Conservation Leadership from Colorado State University.
 Certified in CMP Open Standards, conflict management, and program management.
 Explorers Club inductee, 2025.

 Prachuap Khiri Khan, Thailand